keyshade-xyz/keyshade/docs/integration/platforms/set-up-with-aws.md

 ---
-description: How to set up Keyshade with AWS Lambda for secure runtime secrets and environment variables — automatically sync your secrets to Lambda functions.
+description: How to set up Keyshade with AWS Lambda to automatically sync your secrets and variables to Lambda functions.
 ---

 # Set up Keyshade with AWS Lambda